5.5 CPD hours

 Partner , Filion Wakely Thorup Angeletti LLP

-Have a question or comment for our panel of employment law experts?
+Have a question or comment for our employment law expert?
 Join this short Q&A session for the answers to your most important HR and employment law queries.

 A guide for employers on the legal parameters of vaccinations in the workplace